CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 .

-Cheddar scalloped POTATOES simile DAUPHINOIS gratin recipe
+Cheddar scalloped POTATO gratin simile DAUPHINOIS gratin recipe

-Cheddar Scalloped Potatoes Gratin
+Cheddar Scalloped Potato Gratin

 Very high in flavour...very high on calorie reduction also.